top of page

 The UK is known for its changeable and often wet weather, which means staying dry is a key concern for wild campers.
 Fortunately, there are ways to minimise your exposure to the elements.

 • Waterproof Gear: Always bring high-quality waterproof clothing, including a jacket, pants, and footwear.
-Look for breathable fabrics like Gore-Tex that allow moisture to escape while keeping water out.
+Look for breathable fabrics, such as Gore-Tex, that allow moisture to escape while keeping water out.
 Waterproof overtrousers and gaiters are also a good addition to keep your lower body dry, especially in wet or boggy areas.

 • Choose a Good Shelter: Opt for a well-ventilated tent or bivvy bag made of waterproof materials.
 A four-season tent with a rainfly is ideal for keeping dry and warm in rainy conditions, as it offers extra protection from wind and rain.
-Make sure your shelter is adequately staked down.
+Ensure your shelter is securely staked down.

 • Keep gear Dry: Store your sleeping bag, clothes, and other essential gear in waterproof bags or dry sacks to protect them from rain.
 Make sure you use a footprint under your tent to help keep moisture from seeping in and protect the bottom of the tent.
 Keep your rucksack dry by using a rain cover or lining it with a large plastic bag.